On this page...

 Knowledge = Facts ➞ Logic ➞ Certainty

-Over time knowledge became an aspect of a broader field called epistemology (oh the irony: the knowledge of knowledge).
-Belief was juxtaposed against knowledge and eventually determined to be incompatible.
-Knowledge could then be pursued ad nauseam without anyone ever needing to believe anything.
-For the purposes of maintaining moral superiority, certainty came to be viewed as anti-certainty, and this deliberate posture of knowing everything while believing nothing came to be known as pure science.
-As a result, and for more than a few, conviction-less intellectualism may be the highest attainable level of consciousness.
+Over time, knowledge became an aspect of a broader field called epistemology (oh the irony: the knowledge of knowledge).
+Belief was juxtaposed against knowledge and was determined to be incompatible.
+Knowledge could be pursued ad nauseam without anyone ever needing to believe anything.
+For the purposes of maintaining moral superiority, certainty came to be viewed as anti-certainty (any who claimed "certainty" were marginalized), and this deliberate posture of knowing everything while believing nothing came to be known as pure science.
+As a result, and for more than a few, the posturing of conviction-less intellectualism may be the highest attainable level of consciousness.

-Do you think this anti-certainty, this state of conviction-less-ness, is what God was referring to when He asked Job about his use of words without knowledge?
+Perhaps this anti-certainty, this state of conviction-less-ness, is what God was referring to when He asked Job about his use of words without knowledge:

 Who is this who devises doctrine in words without knowledge?

 In the event you are unsure, let me assist: In the passage referenced, above, Job had just unleashed a diatribe of pseudo-religious verbiage to describe his lot in life, to which God responded that Job didn't know what he was talking about.
-He was about to get schooled by God.
+He was about to get schooled by God, and there would be nothing "anti-certain" about it!

 Is there more to knowledge than the mere collection and organization of information sans all belief?
 Most seem to think not.
 Theologians, bible students and researchers, ministers, religious proctors, etc. will often quote from Hosea...